thomasdondorf/puppeteer-cluster/README.md

   - `options` <[Object]> An object containing additional information about your taks.
     - `worker` <[Object]> The worker executing the current URL.
       - `id` <[number]> ID of the worker.
 Worker IDs start at 0.
-- `options` <[Object]> Optional information about the task
+- TODO NOT WORKING YET `options` <[Object]> Optional information about the task
-  - `name` <[string]> Specify the name when you have multiple differen tasks.
+  - TODO NOT WORKING YET `name` <[string]> Specify the name when you have multiple differen tasks.
 Use `context.task` when calling the `queue` function to specify which task should execute the URL.
-  - `timeout` <[number]> Optional parameter to specify a timeout for task executions.
+  - TODO NOT WORKING YET `timeout` <[number]> Optional parameter to specify a timeout for task executions.
 Overrides the cluster options.
 - returns: <[Promise]>

 Specifies a task for the cluster.
 A task is called for each job you queue via [Cluster.queue].
 You can specify multiple tasks by naming them via `options.name`.
 Check out the example TODO for more information about multiple tasks.

 #### Cluster.queue(url[, options])
 - `url` <[string]|[Object]> URL to be called or alternatively an object containing any information.
 The string or object will be provided to your task function(s).
 See example TODO for a more complex usage of this argument.
-- `options`<[Object]> Optional parameter which allows to specify details about the task and set data for custom task execution.
+- TODO NOT WORKING YET `options`<[Object]> Optional parameter which allows to specify details about the task and set data for custom task execution.
-    - `priority` <[number]> Optional argument specifying the priority of the URL.
+    - TODO NOT WORKING YET `priority` <[number]> Optional argument specifying the priority of the URL.
-    - TODO REMOVE `retry` <[number]> Given if the URL is being retried due to erros executing it the first time.
-TODO remove?
-    - TODO REMOVE `delayUntil` <[number]> If provided, will delay the crawling of the URL until the timestamp is reached.
-Example usage: Date.now() + 1000 (at least wait 1 second before crawling).
-TODO remove?
-    - `task` <[string]> If you have multiple tasks defined, you can specify the name of the task, which should handle the URL.
+    - TODO NOT WORKING YET `task` <[string]> If you have multiple tasks defined, you can specify the name of the task, which should handle the URL.
 - returns: void TODO

 Puts a URL (a job) into the queue.
 You can provide data specific to the job by using `options.data`.
 Check out the example TODO for more information related to that.